loganzartman/gtracer/README.md

 * `./tracer`

 ## Use
-To view flags, run the binary with the `-?` flag
+To view flags, run the binary with no arguments.

 Give the tracer an object file as an argument.